The tracking detector of the FASER experiment: Interlock and Detector control system

 \section{Interlock and Detector control system}

 The aim of the safety system of the FASER tracker is to protect the delicate silicon tracker modules from damage under all circumstances.
-The FASER tracker follows hereby the common approach of a multi-level protections system consisting of high-level software-based detector monitoring (DCS: Detector Control System) and a low-level hardware-based interlock system.
+The FASER tracker follows hereby the common approach of a multi-level protection system consisting of a high-level software-based detector monitoring called the Detector Control System (DCS), and a low-level hardware-based interlock system.
 The software system is capable of triggering automatic actions that can turn off individual detector components in a controlled way while the hardware interlock system turns off power supplies immediately and acts therefore as the last level of safety.